maganoegi/OCR/README.md

 The general idea behind the image analysis has been the following: an image needs to be collected, normalized (preprocessed) and classified before it can be used for training.
 The same steps apply for evaluation, minus the classification.
 Since this is my first experience in ML, I decided to leave the hyperparameters open for modification from the Front-End, allowing for experimentation and learning.

 #### Libraries
+* Keras for ANN
+* OpenCV for preprocessing
+* sklearn for dataset manipulations
+* imutils for experimentation with paths
+* matplotlib for plotting

 #### Image Preprocessing